 1. Are highly myopic patients

 2. Have had a previous retinal detachment in the other eye

 3. Have a family history of this condition

 5. Have diabetes

 Despite the difficulty with getting to the retina and treating this tough condition over 90 percent of the people diagnosed with retinal detachment are treated successfully according to the National Eye Institute.
 This visual outcome is not always predictable and patients are encouraged to consult an ophthalmologist about their specific retinal detachment problem.

-Call 301-657-5700 to schedule an appointment with a retinal detachment specialist at Washington Eye Physicians and Surgeons.
+Call 301-657-5700 to schedule an appointment with a retinal detachment specialist to learn about retinal detachment surgery and treatment options available at Washington Eye Physicians and Surgeons.